OmarThinks/docker-cheat-sheet/README.md

 RUN apt-get update
 CMD ["echo", "Hello, World!"]
 ```
+- **MAINTAINER**: Telling information about yourself (Optional)
 - **RUN** will be executed at the creation of the image
 	- This command will update ubuntu to the latest version
 - **CMD**  will be executed at the creation of the container

 **3. Using the CLI (Command Line Interface), change the directory** to